Ron Stallworth

-Ron Stallworth (born June 18, 1953) is an American retired police officer who infiltrated the ranks of the Ku Klux Klan in Colorado Springs, Colorado, in the late 1970s.
+Ron Stallworth (born June 18, 1953) is an American retired police officer who infiltrated the Ku Klux Klan in Colorado Springs, Colorado, in the late 1970s.
 He was the first African-American detective in the Colorado Springs Police Department.

-In the 2018 film BlacKkKlansman, which is based on his experience infiltrating the Ku Klux Klan, Stallworth is portrayed by John David Washington.
+In the 2018 film BlacKkKlansman, which depicts his infiltration of the Ku Klux Klan, Stallworth is portrayed by John David Washington.

 Early life

-Ron Stallworth was born in Chicago, Illinois, on June 18, 1953, and raised in El Paso, Texas, after his mother moved the family there.
-According to a statement in his book, he said "My mother moving our family to El Paso was the best decision she ever made, as it was a far cry from the poverty, gangs, and conflict in the city's South Side, where I would have come of age if she had not left."
+Stallworth was born in Chicago, Illinois, on June 18, 1953.
+He grew up in El Paso, Texas, after his mother moved the family there.
+In his autobiography, he said of the move "My mother moving our family to El Paso was the best decision she ever made, as it was a far cry from the poverty, gangs, and conflict in [Chicago's] South Side, where I would have come of age if she had not left."

 Stallworth graduated from Austin High School in 1971, where he was both a member of the student council, and of a district-wide advisory board; he was also voted "most popular".

 Colorado Springs Police Department

 In mid-1972, Stallworth's family moved to Colorado Springs, where he first took an interest in a career in law enforcement.
-He joined the department as a cadet in November of that year, becoming first black cadet in the Colorado Springs Police Department.
+He joined the department as a cadet in November of that year, becoming the first black cadet in the Colorado Springs Police Department.

-According to Stallworth himself, he knew, even as a cadet, that he eventually wanted to work as an undercover police officer.
+According to Stallworth, he knew early on that he eventually wanted to work as an undercover police officer.
 His first undercover assignment came when Kwame Ture was invited to speak at a Colorado Springs nightclub with a black clientele.
-Stallworth was asked if he would go undercover to observe the speech, and he eagerly accepted the assignment, being subsequently assigned to the intelligence section of his department.
+Stallworth was asked if he would go undercover to observe the speech.
+He eagerly accepted and was later assigned to the intelligence section of his department.